LouisCharlesC/safe/README.md

 };
 ```
 ## Advanced uase cases
-### Templated safe code
+### Using safe in templated code
-Writing templated code using safe reveals a little bit too much the true nature of c++ because the Safe class contains template nested types and functions.
-It means that if your Safe object is templated, you need to use the following convoluted syntax (**nptice the "::template " and ".template " syntax**):
+Writing templated code using safe reveals a little bit too much the true nature of c++ because the Access class and the access() member function have template parameters, and they are defined inside the Safe class template.
+It means that if you use safe in templated code (i.e. if you do not specify a value for all the template parameters of the Safe class template), you will need to use the following convoluted syntax (**notice the "::template " and ".template " syntax**):
 ```c++
 template <typename Valuetype>
 class Example